 Still, how do we go about implementing this in our lives?
 How do we nurture and grow these qualities in ourselves until they feel natural to us again?
 A few simple things women can do to get on the path to becoming the woman we were meant to be involve:

-Form healthy habits in your daily life
+Form healthy habits

-Ask yourself this question: can you truly care for those around you if you don’t care for yourself?
-Self-care is the most important part of your journey, and you must lead by example.
-Many of us live hectic lives with full schedules, so it’s easy to forget to drink enough water throughout the day.
+Ask yourself: can you truly care for those around you if you don’t care for yourself?
+Self-care is the most important part of the journey, and we must lead by example.
+Many of us live hectic lives with full schedules, so it’s easy to forget to do something as simple as drink enough water throughout the day.
 It’s even easier to justify not reading or educating ourselves because we’re tired and don’t feel like dedicating time to what we may think of as non-essential.

-This is an essential step to becoming more feminine and living a healthy, wholesome life.
-It can be painful to let go of old friends and people that you’ve grown close to, but unhealthy relationships are a drain on you in many ways.
-Take time to evaluate your friendships.
-Ask yourself if there are people in your life that cause you stress or encourage poor behavior.
-Try to distance yourself from those people, and look for friends that are going to enhance and add value to your life.
+This is an essential step to becoming more feminine and living a healthy and wholesome life.
+It can be painful to let go of old friends and people that you’ve grown close to, but unhealthy relationships are a drain on in many ways.
+Take time to evaluate your friendships, and ask yourself if there are people in your life that cause you stress or encourage negative attitudes and behavior.
+Then distance yourself from those people and look for friends that are going to enhance and add value to your life.

 Be mindful of how you present yourself

-No matter how long you work at this there will be times where you lounge around your house in sweatpants or use the occasional swear word in a moment of frustration.
-None of us are perfect.
-The most anyone can ever ask is that you try your best to set realistic goals and reach them to the best of your ability.
+However much you work on this there will be times when you want to lounge around the house in sweatpants or use the occasional swear word in a moment of frustration.
+None of us are perfect, but the best thing you can do is set realistic goals and reach them to the best of your ability.

 I guarantee that if you follow these steps, your loved ones will take notice and realize how lucky they are to have a beautiful, caring woman in their lives.